 Lipodystrophy syndromes are life-threatening diseases and heterogeneous with many comorbidities such as metabolic complications.
 Currently, lipodystrophy is incurable.
-Symptomatic treatment of specific comorbidities is usually not effective.
+Symptomatic treatment of specific comorbidities is often not effective.
 Leptin replacement therapy may be effective in treating complications of leptin deficiency.

 There is no cure for lipodystrophy and no treatment that can regenerate adipose tissue.
 Many therapies aim to prevent or ameliorate the metabolic complications of lipodystrophy syndromes.
 Guidelines have been published on the diagnosis and management of lipodystrophy syndromes1.
 The treatment recommendations below are based on these guidelines:

 Currently, studies on specific diets in patients with lipodystrophy are lacking and recommendations rely on clinical experience and expertise.
 Most patients should follow diets with balanced macronutrient composition.
 Energy restricted diets improve metabolic abnormalities, and may be appropriate in adults.
 Very low fat diets should be used in chylomicronemia-induced acute pancreatitis.
 Dietary measures should include 50 –60% carbohydrate, 20 –30% fat, and approximately 20% protein with restriction of simple sugars in preference for high-fibre complex carbohydrates.
 Due to the insatiable hunger and the hyperphagia caused by leptin deficiency, energy-restricted dietary control of metabolic complications is often very challenging.
 Therefore, dietary restrictions should always be balanced with requirements for growth in children and other specific needs in adults.